-Two types of dry blenders are offered - The Ribbon and Vertical Cone Screw Blender
+Four types of dry blenders are offered - Ribbon, Paddle, Vertical, and Tumble

-Ribbon blenders and vertical cone screw blenders are found in many plants, and in many ways they perform a similar function on the process line.
-But the differences in their design – and in the advantages they offer – are far more important than their similarities.
-The ribbon blender is generally less expensive than a vertical cone screw blender of comparable capacity.
-So, in practical terms, you should determine whether your application requires a vertical cone screw blender in order to achieve the product quality and processing efficiency that you need.
+Ribbon blenders, vertical cone screw and tumble blenders are found in many plants, and in many ways they perform a similar function on the process line.
+But the differences in their design - and in the advantages they offer - are far more important than their similarities.
+The ribbon blender is generally less expensive than a vertical cone screw blender or a tumble of comparable capacity.
+So, in practical terms, you should determine which your application requires in order to achieve the product quality and processing efficiency that you need.

 To decide which type of blender will work more efficiently in your application, ask yourself these questions

 1. How much room is available on your plant floor?
 If floor space is tight, you may have to go up - with a vertical blender - since a vertical blender requires a much smaller footprint.
 If overhead space is limited, you may be forced to use a horizontal ribbon blender, which allows you to use a low-profile loading system.
 A multi-level operation is generally unnecessary.

 2. Does the friability of your product require gentle blending?
 If so, you will probably need a vertical cone screw or a tumble blender.
 The blending action of these designs is extremely gentle.

 3. Is complete discharge essential?
 The cone screw blender or a tumble blender gives you virtually 100% discharge through the lower cone.

 4. How tight is your budget for power?
 Since the ribbon blender consumes more power, over long blending cycles this can add up.

 5. Is contamination a critical risk?
 With a packing gland in the product zone, the ribbon blender poses a greater threat of contamination.
 New seal designs have reduced the risk dramatically, but if your application requires the best protection available, you will have to switch to a cone screw or tumble blender.